The Dow theory is a trading approach developed by Charles H. Dow for technical analysis.

 This is why long-term value investors depend on the primary trend, as they know that the primary trend reflects the genuine performances of the companies behind the trend.

-The second assumption is that the market reflects all available information.
+The market reflects all available information.
 Everything there is to know is already reflected in the markets through the price.
 Prices represent the sum of all the hopes, fears, and expectations of all participants.
 Interest rate movements, earnings expectations, revenue projections, presidential elections, product initiatives, and all else are already priced into the market.
 The unexpected will occur, but usually, this will only affect the short-term trend.
 The primary trend will remain unaffected.

 The Dow theory operates on the efficient markets hypothesis (EMH), which states that asset prices incorporate all available information.
 In other words, this approach is the antithesis of behavioural economics.